 Coconut sugar, also known as coconut palm sugar or coconut blossom sugar is a natural sweetener made from the flower buds of the coconut tree.

-It has been used for centuries in countries in South-East Asia such as the Philippines and Indonesia in both sweet and savory dishes.
+It has been used in countries in South-East Asia in both sweet and savory dishes.

 In recent years it has gained a lot of popularity in the rest of the world due to its low glycemic index value and trace minerals content.
 But is coconut sugar healthy enough to be considered a wholesome sweetener?

 Coconut sugar is made by extracting the juice from the flower buds of the coconut palm which is then heated to evaporate the liquid.
 When it transforms into a thicker consistency it becomes coconut syrup or nectar, a natural product that is also used as a sweetener.

 The syrup is then further heated until it becomes very sticky.
 It is then removed from the flame and stirred until it becomes granular.

 Coconut sugar can be found in different shades of brown, depending on the type of coconut palm and production method and has a rich, caramely flavor.

 Is coconut sugar healthy?

 * coconut sugar is a natural product made from the sap of coconut flower buds.

 The production method is very natural and doesn’t involve any chemicals, pesticides or synthetic ingredients.

 Coconut sugar has a low glycemic index of 35.

 The glycemic index or GI measures the effect on your blood sugar level (glucose) two hours after the consumption of food (carbohydrates).

 0 is the slowest a carb breaks down and causes the least blood sugar spike.